dragandim/dragandim.github.io/_posts/2018-06-05-rich-relevance-eloqua.md

 ### Recommend
 Recommend content was handled in such way that the markeeter could search for a specific product (or category) in the user interfrace, while pulling data from the CDO in the Eloqua.
-The layout for the visual presentation are also placed in Eloqua select dropdowns.
+The layout for the visual presentation are also placed in Eloqua select drop downs.
-This alows a merketeer to configure elements in the Eloqua instance and then used them in the Rich Relevance integration in order to construct neccessary parameters which are used during the Email rendering.
+This allows a marketeer to configure elements in the Eloqua instance and then used them in the Rich Relevance integration in order to construct necessary parameters which are used during the Email rendering.

 ### Engage
-Enagage content is handled and configured in the similar way, it is slightly simpler to work with since it shows advertizement, banners and similar conten.
+Engage content is handled and configured in the similar way, it is slightly simpler to work with since it shows advertisement, banners and similar content.

 ### Techstack